VAT reliefs for disabled and older people

 - installing an alarm system so you can call for assistance.

 (* the word private in this context does not require ownership or sole occupation.
-The relief applies provided that you may live in it.
-For example, if you live with your family, that would qualify.)
+The relief applies provided that you live in it.
+For example, you would qualify if you live with your family.)

 Unfortunately, some things which you might think should qualify do not, such as: